katia317/CSO/README.md

   - Self-direction
   - Capacity for independent living

+## Remote Supports (53E and/or 53T)
+*__Note__: This service is available in the Adult Waiver to individuals receiving CILA services.*
+a.
+Remote Support includes the use of video, audio, door and window monitoring devices, or other technology which enables an individual to be more independent and less reliant on staff being physically present when receiving CILA supports and services.
+The use of remote supports will be considered on an individual, case-by-case basis when an individual and guardian, if applicable, requests the service and the Independent Service Coordination agency and provider support team agree it is appropriate and meets the health and safety needs of the individual.
+Remote Support requires prior approval and may only be used with full consent of the individual, guardian, if applicable, and anyone else residing in the same living space.
+Remote Support is limited to CILA participants.
+The use of this service is not intended to replace an individual's ability or right to engage with the community.
+b.
+The type of equipment and where it is placed will depend upon the needs and wishes of the individual(s) and their guardian(s), if applicable, the layout and construction of the home, and the company selected by the individual(s) or guardian(s), if applicable, to provide the equipment.
+The installation of video/audio equipment in the home will be done at the direction of the individual(s).
+If the home is shared with others, the equipment will be installed in such a manner that it does not invade others' privacy.
+The remote device is controlled by the waiver individual and can be turned on or off as needed.
+Video equipment for remote support monitoring cannot be placed in invasive areas, such as bedrooms or bathrooms, in accordance with 42 CFR Section 441.301(c)(4)(iii) for 1915(c) and 42 CFR Section 441.710(a)(1)(iii) for 1915(i).
+c.
+Purchased or leased equipment, an initial installation fee, ongoing monthly rental charges and upkeep and maintenance of the devices are covered under this service.

 ## Reporting of Community Services (ROCS)
 A computer-based system within the Community Reporting System that collects and processes service reporting data to DHS.
 This data is used by DHS to monitor services, supports and funding.